At the Warren G. Magnuson Park

 The Tranquil Garden fountain carries forward Ms. Sandstrom's spirit of service to the community -- strength, peace, and tranquility.
 Dakota Designs of Seattle designed the fountain.
 It follows the natural Northwest theme of the garden.
 The fountain is made from natural Montana slate.
 The rocks at its base are from nearby rivers and streams.
 A solar energy system donated by the North West Solar Project is used to operate the fountain.
 Landscaping services were donated by Brad Kurokawa and the plants were donated by Rainier Nursery.

 The fountain was dedicated on June 5, 2004.
 Pictured below is Mayor Greg Nickles, Alice Sandstrom, Rita Ryder, President, Strategic Initiatives, YWCA Seattle-King County-Snohomish County, and guests

-When the garden matures, it will a place of rest and quite repose where visitors will be able to experience the garden's natural beauty and environment.
+Eventually it is hope that the original concept will be created making the area l a place of rest and quite repose where visitors will be able to experience the garden's natural beauty and environment.
 The philosophy is to create a sanctuary for meditation and relaxation, away from the stress of daily urban life.

 Magnuson Park - 6344 N.E.
 74th St., Suite 104 - Seattle,